Eric Bigelow

 prof_pic.jpg

-My primary research focus is interpreting and evaluating pre-trained Large Language Models (LLMs), in particular in-context learning and reasoning, uncertainty, and human-like cognitive abilities.
+My primary research focus is interpreting and evaluating pre-trained Large Language Models (LLMs), in particular in-context learning and reasoning, uncertainty, and high-level cognitive abilities.
+Two themes of my work are: (1) using theories, experiments, and models from cognitive science to understand LLMs, and (2) studying LLMs as a novel kind of intelligence, rethinking foundational concepts from first principles.

 selected publications